AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 ### Use case #1 {#use-case-1}

-Publisher or data providers want to send audiences from Adobe Experience Platform to onboard identities into PubMatic Connect in order to target users on mobile, web and CTV platforms, using a large range of identifiers.
+Publisher or data providers want to send audiences from Adobe Experience Platform to PubMatic Connect in order to target users on mobile, web and CTV platforms, using a large range of identifiers.

 ## Prerequisites {#prerequisites}

 Talk to your PubMatic Account Manager to make sure your account is configured correctly and supports onboarding of audience segments.
-They will also make sure you have all the relevant details to set up this destination and to provide you support during the integration.
+They will also make sure you have all the relevant details to use this destination and to provide you with support during the setup.

 ## Supported identities {#supported-identities}